Asian shares mixed after China eases trade tensions

 Stocks notched broad gains on Wall Street Wednesday, with technology, health care and communication services stocks powering much of the rally.

-In New York, the benchmark S&P 500 index, which had been essentially flat since Friday, is on track for its third straight weekly gain.
+In New York, the benchmark S&P 500 index, which had been essentially flat since Friday, was on track for its third straight weekly gain.

 Wednesday's push into technology companies marked a reversal from the first couple of days of the week, when traders bid up energy, financials and other sectors that had sold off in recent weeks.
 The tech sector is particularly sensitive to fallout from the trade war between Washington and Beijing because many big companies, such as Apple, manufacture products in China.